-These orders are informed by the commander's understanding of the tactical situation, training and experience, and the combination of tactics and weapons (methods and means).
-In all cases, the commander is responsible for the use of weapons.
-In the case of AI, commanders are responsible for calibrating how AWS are used, how they can "express their autonomy", and setting parameters or "guardrails" for their operations.
-If an autonomous system acts outside its programmed boundaries, the military system holds the commander accountable for failing to anticipate or guard against harm.
-Commanders are empowered to deploy weapons and they are responsible if the machines go wrong.
-Commanders are accountable to their superiors in the chain of command for the methods and means of war they set in motion, from missiles that cannot be located in flight to artillery shells that have left the tube, and to the AWS, which may be equipped to pinpoint targets based on programmed criteria.
-Commander's accountability applies to troops firing the wrong or misdirected rounds, weapons failing to function as expected, and mistakes made throughout the kill chain, and using weapon systems with autonomous functions.
-This accountability includes criminal and administrative liability, where commanders and combatants bear personal exposure or responsibility for the weapons they discharge, and are sanctioned for violations of the laws of war.
-The pursuit of advances in weapon systems to ensure an effective, efficient and more humane approach to warfare has been successful because it has been coupled with a culture of accountability in battlefield leadership.
+These orders are informed by the understanding of the tactical situation, training and experience, and the combination of tactics and weapons.
+In the case of AI, commanders are responsible for calibrating the use of AWS, "express autonomy", and setting parameters or "guardrails" for operations.
+The military system holds the commander accountable for failing to anticipate or guard against harm when an autonomous system acts outside its programmed boundaries.
+The leaders in command have the authority to deploy weapons and bear responsibility when the machinery malfunctions.
+These individuals are answerable to superiors in the chain of command for the strategies and tools of war initiated, ranging from missiles in flight to artillery shells discharged from tubes.
+The accountability extends to AWS, capable of locating targets based on programmed criteria.
+Commanders are held accountable for instances such as troops firing incorrect or misdirected rounds, weapons failing to perform as anticipated, and errors occurring across the entire kill chain when using systems with autonomous functionalities.
+This accountability includes both criminal and administrative liability, where personal exposure or responsibility is assumed for the weapons discharged and may face sanctions for violations of laws.
+The pursuit of advances in weapon systems to ensure an effective, efficient, and more humane approach to warfare has been successful due to the coupling with a culture of accountability in battlefield leadership.

-The concept of command responsibility in Additional Protocol I of the Geneva Convention 1977 is regulated in Article 86 paragraph (2) AP I which basically states that if there is a fact that if a subordinate commits an offense then this will not necessarily release the superior/commander from punishment because if a subordinate commits an offense it is likely that the command of the subordinate should already know or at least have information that his subordinates have the potential to commit an offense and a command should prevent or suppress the offense.
+The concept of command responsibility in Additional Protocol I of the Geneva Convention 1977 is regulated in Article 86 paragraph (2) AP stating that after the commission of an offense by a subordinate, the superior or commander remains subject to potential repercussions.
+The command structure should possess knowledge or information regarding the likelihood of subordinates engaging in misconduct, necessitating the implementation of measures to prevent or suppress such offenses.

-When referring to the provisions in Article 28 letter (a) of the Rome Statute, it is determined that in principle:
+The provisions in Article 28 letter (a) of the Rome Statute states that:

-“The fact a breach of the conventions or of this Protokol was committed by a subordinate does not absolve his duperiors from penal or disciplinary, as the case may be, if they knew, or had information which should have enabled them to conclude in the circumstances at the time, that he was committing or was going to commit such a breach and if they did not all feasible measures within their power to prevent or repress the breach.”
+“The fact a breach of the conventions or this Protocol was committed by a subordinate does not absolve his superiors from penal or disciplinary, as the case may be, if they knew, or had information which should have enabled them to conclude in the circumstances at the time, that he was committing or was going to commit such a breach and if they did not all feasible measures within their power to prevent or repress the breach.”

-In relation to the correlation between superiors and subordinates that is not covered by the article, it has been further formulated in article 28 letter (b) of the Rome Statute.
-Based on the provisions of Article 86 paragraph (2) AP I Geneva Convention 1977 jo.
-Article 28 letter (a) Rome Statute jo.
-Article 28 letter (b) of the Rome Statute, it can be inferred that the elements of command responsibility are as follows:
+The unaddressed aspects of the relationship between superiors and subordinates are explained in Article 28, letter (b) of the Rome Statute.
+Based on the provisions of Article 86 paragraph (2) AP I Geneva Convention 1977 jo., Article 28 letter (a) Rome Statute jo., and Article 28 letter (b) of the Rome Statute, the elements of command responsibility are:

-That there must be a relationship between the commander and the subordinate suspected or reasonably suspected of committing the crime in question.
-The phrase "relationship" refers to the meaning that the command and subordinate have a common duty in a military environment where the relationship is vertical with the commander as a senior and the subordinate as a junior in that environment.
+There must be a relationship between the commander and the subordinate reasonably suspected of committing a crime.
+The phrase "relationship" refers to the meaning that the command and subordinate have a common duty in a military environment.
+The relationship is vertical with the commander as a senior and the subordinate as a junior in the environment.